-The majority of Rush’s investment in the community, more than $143 million, covered costs for unreimbursed but much needed care that Rush provides to its patients.
-That includes charity care and financial assistance, which totaled more than $18 million, and subsidized care for Medicare and Medicaid patients, which totaled more than $86 million.
+The majority of Rush’s investment in the community, more than $175 million, covered costs for unreimbursed but much needed care that Rush provides to its patients.
+That includes charity care and financial assistance, which totaled more than $25 million, and subsidized care for Medicare and Medicaid patients, which totaled more than $108 million.
 Rush is among the top 10 hospital providers of Medicaid days in the state.
-Nearly $39 million were attributed to expected payments that were not made for health services provided by Rush, also known as forgiven or bad debt.

 Read the entire news release.